Ms Emma McCabe

 Conference Participation:

-My research interests include theology & religion (particularly apophaticism, theopoetics, and mysticism in the late Middle Ages), hermeneutic theory, Renaissance drama and literature, metaphysical poetry, the medical humanities (premodern-and-early modern medicine, especially), queer theory, trans studies, queer histories, feminist & gender theory, literary criticism, and (broadly speaking) continental philosophy.
+My research interests include theology & religion (particularly apophaticism, theopoetics, and affective piety), hermeneutics, Renaissance drama and literature, metaphysical poetry, medical humanities (premodern-and-early modern medicine, especially), queer theory, feminist & gender theory, trans studies, literary criticism, and continental philosophy (with particular in Jean-Luc Nancy).

 Award